 The 5th "C": Fluorescence

 Fluorescence refers to the visible glow a diamond exudes when exposed to UV light, like direct sunlight or fluorescent lamps.
 Not all stones visibly fluoresce in the presence of ultraviolet light, and this component can be ranked from None to Very Strong.
-According to Mills, diamonds that fall under the None to Medium fluorescence spectrum rarely display a glow—even stones deemed Strong or Very Strong fluorescence may not show it.
+According to Mills, diamonds that fall under the None to Medium fluorescence spectrum rarely display a glow—even stones deemed Strong or Very Strong in fluorescence may not show it.

 Diamond Shopping Tip: A diamond's fluorescence level ultimately comes down to personal opinion.
 But, this 5th "C" can save you major moolah.
 Pairing a Medium fluorescent stone with a medium balance of specs across the 4Cs is ideal when it comes to reducing the cost of a gorgeous diamond.
 Don't be afraid of fluorescence—it may not even be visible, and your savings account will thank you.

 All in all, shopping for a diamond engagement ring is an overwhelming experience, no matter how you spin it.
-Once you've pegged your budget, the key component is finding a well-represented, reputable business, equipped with sales professionals dedicated to educating you.
+Once you've pegged your budget, the key component is finding a well represented, reputable business, equipped with sales professionals dedicated to educating you.
 "You should feel comfortable asking questions without feeling pressured about money and the best deal," says Mills.